bazelbuild/rules_python/README.md

 click~=7.0
 ```

+These above are the third-party packages you can directly import.

-Can 'compiles' it so you get a transitively-closed `requirements.txt` like this, which should be passed to `pip_install` below:
+`pip-compile` 'compiles' it so you get a transitively-closed `requirements.txt` like this, which should be passed to `pip_install` below:

 ```
 boto3==1.9.253